Blasquez/campgladiator/README.md

 __Maven__

  - Java version: 11

+ - On the root folder of the project, run the command *mvn package*

- Under the folder /target, run the command *java -jar trainermanagement-1.0.0.jar*
+ - Under the folder /target, run the command *java -jar trainermanagement-1.0.0.jar*

 __Docker__